Mini Hatch

-The Mini (Note: stylised as MINI) is a supermini car which has been made since July 2001.
+The Mini (stylised all-uppercase as MINI) is a supermini car which has been made since April 2001.
 Colloquially known as the New Mini, all four generations have been produced as three-door hatchbacks and two-door convertibles, with a five-door (Note: Marketed as the "4-door" version in North America) hatchback body style added from the third generation.
 Introduced following the acquisition of the Mini marque by German carmaker BMW, it is a family of retro-styled cars with a front-engine, front-wheel-drive layout.
 The range has been marketed under various names, such as the Mini Cooper, Mini Hatch, Mini Hardtop, Mini One, and Mini John Cooper Works.

 The Rover Group (which was then owned by BMW) first unveiled the Mini hatch concept car at the 1997 Frankfurt International Motor Show.
 Developed as a successor to the original Mini, the styling of the concept car was well received by the public and further developed.
 BMW sold the other parts of the Rover Group in May 2000, but retained the rights to Mini, although MG Rover were allowed to continue production of the original until October of that year.
 The new Mini entered production on 26 April 2001 and went on sale in July of that year, initially only as a three-door hatchback, in contrast to the original Mini which is predominantly a two-door saloon car.

 The first-generation model was facelifted in 2004, coinciding with the introduction of the convertible variant.
 The second generation hatchback was launched in 2006, with the first-generation convertible replaced in 2008.
 The third generation entered production in 2013 and went on sale in 2014.
 With the launch of the fourth generation in 2024, the Mini Hatch has been renamed to Mini Cooper.
 BMW also developed several battery electric versions of the Mini, starting with the Mini E in 2009 developed only for field trials, followed by the mass-produced Mini Electric in 2019, and succeeded by the Mini Cooper E/SE in 2023 which uses a dedicated electric vehicle platform.

 Mini models under BMW ownership are produced in Cowley, Oxfordshire, United Kingdom at Plant Oxford.
 Between July 2014 and February 2024, F56 3-door production was shared with VDL Nedcar in Born, Netherlands.
 The F57 convertible was exclusively assembled at the Born plant between 2015 and 2024.
 From 2024, all F65/66/67 combustion engined Mini hatch and convertible production will be centred at Oxford.
 Since late 2023, the electric Mini Cooper is developed and produced in China at the Spotlight Automotive joint venture facility in Zhangjiagang, Jiangsu.
 Since BMW's relaunch of the Mini brand, the marque's line-up has added larger models such as the Clubman in 2007, the Countryman in 2010, the Paceman in 2012, and the Aceman in 2024.